gardens-git/mk312-bt/bluetooth_conf/BT_link.md

 ## Overall config

-(see normal BT-conf, same for master and slave, maybe change to different names)
+(see normal BT-conf, same for master and slave, maybe change to different names and different password)

 ```
 AT // Test communication